schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 all possible win/draw states, and features a move validator, allowing it to reject invalid inputs from the user.

 The 'Engine' against which a player can play was originally implemented using a parallel input/output ROM as a large lookup table:
-The current board state was applied to the 18-bit applied to the ROM address input, and the engine's move read from memory.
+The current board state was applied to the 18-bit address applied to the ROM address input, and the engine's move read from memory.
 This worked well, but was very inefficient: less than 5% of all possible inputs corresponded to possible game states.

 In a second step I replaced this implementation with a purely combinatorial logic-gate based module, also capable of